 CLECAT Position Paper on the Proposal for a Regulation on Electronic Freight Transport Information (eFTI)

-The European Commission published aon 17 May 2018 as part of the third Mobility Package.
+The European Commission published a proposal for a Regulation on electronic Freight transport information (eFTI) on 17 May 2018 as part of the third Mobility Package.
 Through this proposal the Commission wants to establish a fully digital environment for information exchange in freight transport, replacing paper transport documents, which will facilitate digital information flows for logistic operations.

 CLECAT, the European Association of Freight Forwarders, Logistics service providers and Customs Agents, welcomes the proposal which sets an important basis for the establishment of a 100% digital environment for information exchange in transport, to the benefit of both the business community and the authorities.
 Despite the fact that it is expected that implementation will lead to substantial implementation costs, the alternative (no EU Regulation) would mean that the national or local authorities will continue with the development of their individual digitalisation initiatives, without any further coordination or harmonisation efforts.
 The result would be an even more fragmented transport environment and much higher implementation costs for businesses.
 In the long run, an EU Regulation addressing the legal acceptance by authorities of digital data is therefore seen as crucial by CLECAT and its Members.